 - Weaknesses using visual processing to coordinate hand movement and organize the use of space

 - Difficulty with storage and retrieval of letter forms (Levine, 1999)

 Despite the widespread belief that handwriting is purely a motor skill or that only multisensory methods are needed to teach handwriting, multiple language processes are also involved in handwriting.
 Handwriting draws on language by hand (letter production), language by ear (listening to letter names when writing dictated letters), language by mouth (saying letter names), and language by eye (viewing the letters to be copied or reviewing for accuracy the letters that are produced from memory) (Berninger & Wolf, 2016).

 (Information adopted from “The Dyslexia Handbook: Procedures Concerning Dyslexia and Related Disorders” Texas Education Agency, updated September 2021)

 Serving the Student with Dyslexia and Dysgraphia

-Eagle Mountain-Saginaw ISD provides a program for all students with dyslexia and related disorders.
-Each student is served by a licensed Dyslexia Therapist or Specialist on the home campus.
-The EMSISD Dyslexia Program utilized a curriculum called Take Flight in English and Esparanza/Wells Transition in Spanish.
-These programs address the components of phonemic awareness, phonics, vocabulary development, reading fluency, and reading comprehension strategies.
+Eagle Mountain-Saginaw ISD provides dyslexia services for all students with dyslexia and related disorders.
+Each student is served by either a licensed Dyslexia Therapist or a certified Special Education Teacher on the home campus.
+The EMS ISD Dyslexia interventions are provided through one of the following programs: Take Flight, Reading by Design, or Esparanza/Wells Transition.
+These intervention programs address the components of phonemic awareness, phonics, vocabulary development, reading fluency, and reading comprehension strategies.
 The dysgraphia program addresses the components of handwriting, writing fluency, written expression, spelling, and keyboarding.